Mosaic: Terminology

-Three techniques
+Two techniques

-There are three main methods: the direct method, the indirect method and the double indirect method.
+There are two main methods of creating mosaics.
+They are commonly referred to as the "direct method" of mosaic construction and the "indirect method" of mosaic construction.

 Direct method

 The direct method of mosaic construction involves directly placing (gluing) the individual tesserae onto the supporting surface.
 This method is well suited to surfaces that have a three-dimensional quality, such as vases.
 This was used for the historic European wall and ceiling mosaics, following underdrawings of the main outlines on the wall below, which are often revealed again when the mosaic falls away.

 The direct method suits small projects that are transportable.
 Another advantage of the direct method is that the resulting mosaic is progressively visible, allowing for any adjustments to tile color or placement.

 The disadvantage of the direct method is that the artist must work directly at the chosen surface, which is often not practical for long periods of time, especially for large-scale projects.
 Also, it is difficult to control the evenness of the finished surface.
 This is of particular importance when creating a functional surface such as a floor or a table top.

-A modern version of the direct method, sometimes called "double direct," is to work directly onto fiberglass mesh.
+A modern version of the direct method, sometimes called "double direct", is to work directly onto fiberglass mesh.
 The mosaic can then be constructed with the design visible on the surface and transported to its final location.
 Large work can be done in this way, with the mosaic being cut up for shipping and then reassembled for installation.
 It enables the artist to work in comfort in a studio rather than at the site of installation.